Ilya Bachurin: Biography

-Ilya Bachurin was born in Moscow on May 29, 1970 to a family of engineers.
-After finishing Moscow's school № 27 in 1988 served in Soviet Army until 1990.
+Ilya Bachurin was born in Moscow on May 29, 1970, to a family of engineers.
+After finishing Moscow's school No. 27 in 1988 served in Soviet Army until 1990.
 He has sports ranks: Candidate for Master of Sports in athletics and Category I degree in motocross.
 Later in 1998 he received a degree in economy at Russian State University of Tourism and Services Studies.

 In 1992 Bachurin established his own commercial company called "Dessa" which became the organizer of the first ever Russian performance of Michael Jackson in 1993, where Bachurin took important part.
 It became a landmark event at the time as such event was not possible in recently dissolved USSR and was considered very notable.
 It became a surprise for general Russian music industry of that time because "Dessa" company was not a part of it, and Bachurin's actions were based on his and his colleagues' personal communications, not on regular music business interactions.
 As Bachurin told the press, "men with assault rifles", representing that-time Russian music industry, came to him and tried to convince him that he "didn't have the right" to organize such event.

 In 1995 he co-founded music radio station called Station 106,8 which became very popular as it introduced world's dance music to the people of former USSR, where citizens lived in cultural isolation due to Iron Curtain.
 The station was active until 2001.

 In 2000 Ilya Bachurin started working at Russian TV and was appointed a head of Music Broadcasting Department at Russia's top TV channel Channel One where participated in a number of projects.
 In particular, he organized Russian broadcastings of Grammy Award and Eurovision ceremonies, was one of the creators of Fabrika Zvyozd music TV show etc. He was reportedly involved in Channel One's getting rid of "paid" low-quality Russian music videos, which dominated in 1990s.